Convex hypersurface theory in contact topology: Introduction

+The bypass-bifurcation correspondence naturally relies on an understanding of contact handles and bypass attachments in higher dimensions.
+An earlier version of this article appealed to many results from the temporal precursor \cite{HH18} in which this theory is developed; however, the present work should be considered the first in the series of papers establishing CHT in all dimensions (followed by \cite{HH18,BHH23}).
+As such, we have included \cref{appendix}, which reformulates and reproves the necessary results on contact handles and bypass attachments from \cite{HH18} in order to make this article the true introductory work.

 \s\n {\em Acknowledgments.} KH is grateful to Yi Ni and the Caltech Mathematics Department for their hospitality during his sabbatical.
-YH thanks the Geometry group at Uppsala: Georgios Dimitroglou Rizell, Luis Diogo (his officemate), Tobias Ekholm, Agn\`es Gadbled, Thomas Kragh, Wanmin Liu, Maksim Maydanskiy and Jian Qiu for conversations about Everything in the last two years (2017--2019).
-We thank Cheuk Yu Mak for pointing out some typos.
+YH thanks the geometry group at Uppsala: Georgios Dimitroglou Rizell, Luis Diogo (his officemate), Tobias Ekholm, Agn\`es Gadbled, Thomas Kragh, Wanmin Liu, Maksim Maydanskiy and Jian Qiu for conversations about Everything during the period 2017--2019.
+AC and JB thank John Etnyre for several helpful conversations.
+We thank Cheuk Yu Mak and Fran Presas for pointing out some errors and the anonymous referees for extensive comments during the revision of the paper.

+Finally, we thank Yasha Eliashberg, Fran\c cois-Simon Fauteux-Chapleau and Dishant Pancholi for finding a mistake in the previous version of the paper (i.e., partial mushrooms do not work), suggesting some simplifications which were implemented in the current version of the paper with their permission, and pointing out the reference \cite{Wi66}; and Emmanuel Giroux for providing a proof of \cref{lemma: Weinstein}.